jingmeng-bioinformatics/TransSSVs/README.md

  --Candidate_somatic_sites /path/to/candidate_sites \
  --number_of_columns Number
 ```
+number_of_columns: the number of flanking genomic sites to the left or right of the candidate somatic site(defult=7)

 <br>
 3. Run mapping_infor_candi_sites.py to create a file with mapping information for candidate somatic small variant sites as input for trained TransSSVs, or to create a file with mapping information for validated somatic sites for training TransSSVs: